Drug Abuse in the Workplace

 Costs of Workplace Drug Abuse

-Annual cost of tobacco, alcohol and illicit drug abuse is costing the country more than $740 billion annually in related crimes, lost work and health care.
+Annual cost of tobacco, alcohol and illicit drug abuse is costing the country trillions of dollars annually in related crimes, lost work and health care.